OKX Friends Episode 9 | Conversation with the Madman: Past, Present, and Future

 Introduction

-That person, who updated daily and guided countless traders with an attitude of "responsibility, focus, and sincerity," was known as the "Digital Currency Trend Madman."
+That person who posted daily, guiding countless traders with an attitude of "responsibility, focus, and sincerity" as the "Digital Currency Trend Madman."

-On social media, he was a top-tier presence, known by all.
-His large group had a threshold so high it was astonishing (rumored to start at 10 Bitcoins); those who could enter were either wealthy or influential, making it an unspoken symbol of status.
+On social media, he was a top influencer, known by all.
+His large group had a threshold so high it was astonishing (rumored to start at 10 Bitcoins); those who could enter were either wealthy or distinguished, symbolizing a certain status.

-This is the "Friends of OKX" series of interviews, aimed at providing new users with insights by exploring the stories, industry thoughts, and lessons learned from KOLs of various backgrounds.
+This is part of the "Friends of OKX" interview series, aimed at providing new users with insights through the stories, industry thoughts, and lessons learned from KOLs of various backgrounds.
 This issue features Mercy @Mercy_okx.
-Welcome everyone to follow along!
+Welcome to follow along!

 Main Text